bohdanoleshko/bohdanoleshko/README.md

 👋 Hi there!
 I'm Bohdan Oleshko, a Senior React Developer with 4+ Years of Expertise

 🚀 Passionate about creating intuitive user experiences and building robust, performant web applications with React, Next.js, and TypeScript.
-I'm a problem-solver with a knack for turning ideas into beautiful, functional code.
+I'm a problem-solver with a talent for turning ideas into beautiful, functional code.

 🔧 Tech Stack Highlights